adri1mart1/chu-planner/README.md

 The goal of this project is to find good threads and find best combinations of this thread.

 # Details of implementation

+I choose Python language as it's easy to write and at first, it was not very obvious how to find a good solution for this problem.
+In addition, when we started to work on this project, we didn't have all rules to follow so, multiple times, we had to add, update or remove some functions to adapt the whole program.

 Base hypothesis:
  - Main thread is 12-weeks long